Gisborne Secondary College

 Gisborne Secondary College is a co-educational secondary school located in Gisborne, Victoria, established in 1981.
-The current enrolment is 1031 students.
+The current enrolment is 1071 students.
 Students attend from years seven to twelve.
 The college serves a large proportion of the southern Macedon Ranges district in Victoria, with over 800 students attending school via school bus.
+The College has a large range of subject offerings, including electives from Year 9 onwards, and at the Senior School, VCE, VCE-VM, and VET programs.

 Learning centres

 Students in years 7 and 8 are educated in two learning centres.
 Students attend their core classes in the learning centres, but use specialist classrooms for technology, health and physical education, music, drama and some science classes.
 Each learning centre has a leader (Coordinator) and a core group of teachers who each teach half of the students in their specialist subject area.